1.1 We are committed to safeguarding the privacy of our website visitors.

 5.1 Your personal data held in our website database will be stored on the servers of our hosting services providers.

 5.2 In addition to the specific disclosures of personal data set out in this Section 5, we may disclose your personal data where such disclosure is necessary for compliance with a legal obligation to which we are subject, or in order to protect your vital interests or the vital interests of another natural person.
 We may also disclose your personal data where such disclosure is necessary for the establishment, exercise, or defence of legal claims, whether in court proceedings or in an administrative or out-of-court procedure.

 6.1 In this Section 6, we provide information about the circumstances in which your personal data may be transferred to countries outside the United Kingdom and the European Economic Area (EEA).

-6.2 The hosting facilities for our website are situated in the United States of America, Ireland, South Korea, Taiwan and Israel.
-The competent data protection authorities have made an "adequacy decision" with respect to the data protection laws of each of these countries.
-Transfers to each of these countries will be protected by appropriate safeguards, namely the use of standard data protection clauses adopted or approved by the competent data protection authorities, a copy of which you can obtain from the Wix Data Processing Agreement (DPA).
+6.2 The hosting facilities for our website are situated in the United States of America, United Kingdom, India, Singapore, Netherlands, Lithuania and Brazil.
+The competent data protection authorities have made an “adequacy decision” with respect to the data protection laws of each of these countries.
+Transfers to each of these countries will be protected by appropriate safeguards, namely the use of standard data protection clauses adopted or approved by the competent data protection authorities, a copy of which you can obtain from the Hostinger Data Processing Addendum (DPA).

 6.4 You acknowledge that personal data that you submit for publication through our website or services may be available, via the internet, around the world.
 We cannot prevent the use (or misuse) of such personal data by others.